 Step 2: Add a custom field to import group data.

-You can mouse over “Settings” in the navigation bar, and then select “Custom fields.”
-On the next page, you can select “Contacts” if you want the contacts to be grouped, or “Companies” if you want companies to be grouped.
+Mouse over “Settings” in the navigation bar, and then select “Custom fields.”
+On the next page, select “Contacts” if you want the contacts to be grouped, or “Companies” if you want companies to be grouped.
 Then, select “Create a new custom field” and enter a name like “Group temporary.”

 Step 3: Import the file.

-Once you’ve formatted your file and added a custom field for group data, you’re ready for import!
-You can mouse over “Contacts” and select “Import contacts” in the menu.
+Once the custom field(s) have been added, you can begin the import process.
+Mouse over “Contacts” and select “Import contacts” in the menu.
 Then, select “Import a spreadsheet” near the top of the page, and choose the file from your computer.

 During the final step of the importing process, you’ll need to match your group column to the custom field you added earlier.
 If you want both contacts and companies to be grouped, you’ll also need to be sure to select “Both” for the record to import into.